ReactiveMutator/duna/README.md

 A very raw library for concurrency in scala.

-It consists of two main elements:
+It consists of two main components:

 * val s = Var(smth)
 * val rx = Rx{s() + d()}